 How to deal with your debt

 The first thing to remember is never to be ashamed to ask for help.
+Many people need financing.
 There are different ways you can go about seeking professional advice.
 If you have a particular problem with your mortgage payments, for example, you could speak to an advisor.
 You could also speak to a nonprofit credit counseling agency, where trained credit counselors promote financially responsible behavior and deliver a free and informative service.

 A professional advisor will be able to recommend the best strategy for you to manage your debt.
 Here are four examples of strategies to help you deal with your debt.